SehyunRyu/SehyunRyu.github.io/_posts/2021-5-14-Test_Tiny_Face_Pytorch_Code.md

 ![1-score_to_det](/assets/img/post/2021-5-14/1-score_to_det.jpg)
 ![2-get_detections](/assets/img/post/2021-5-14/2-get_detections.jpg)
 ![3-get_bboxes](/assets/img/post/2021-5-14/3-get_bboxes.jpg)
 I went back to the possibilty of threshold.
 At first I traced the meaning of the score in the result text file.
-And finally I found that score means the 'socre_cls' corresponding with bounding box coordinates.
+And finally I found that score means the 'score_cls' corresponding with bounding box coordinates.
 Probability is the value after CNN layers and score is the value after assesing similarity of templates.
 <br/>

 ![loss_over0](/assets/img/post/2021-5-14/loss_over0.jpg)